-- Choose the right trowel.
-Outdoor patio tiles are set using notched trowels, available at most home improvement stores.
+It's important that you choose the right trowel—outdoor patio tiles are set using notched trowels, available at most home improvement stores.
 Use a trowel with notches that are appropriate for the units you are setting.
 The larger the tile, the larger the notch you need.
 A 12-foot by 12-foot outdoor patio tile needs to be set with at least a 1/4-inch notch trowel.

-- Take the tile back up.
-I know, you just put it down, but you need to check the coverage of the thinset on the tile.
+- Take the tile up: You just put it down, but you need to check the coverage of the thinset on the tile.
 If there isn't enough coverage, the installation won't last.
 Almost all of the back of the outdoor patio tile should be covered with thinset.
 If not, you need a trowel with a larger notch.

 - Re-set the outdoor patio tile.

-- Set the next outdoor patio tile.
-Set the next tile using your grid as a guide.
+- Set the next tile: Set the next tile using your grid as a guide.
 If you didn't make a grid you can use spacers, small plastic dividers used to equally space tiles from each other.
-With tile spacers, the joints between tiles will all be the same size, but without a grid it is easy to get off course and not run your tiles in a straight line.
+With tile spacers, the joints between tiles will all be the same size, but without a grid, it is easy to get off course and not run your tiles in a straight line.

-- Keep it clean.
-I keep a bucket of water and a sponge handy so I can clean as I go.
+- Keep it clean: Keep a bucket of water and a sponge handy so you can clean as you go.
 It's much easier than trying to clean things the next day when the thinset has started to cure.
 Don't worry if you miss a few spots; it will come off the next day, but it's much easier to clean as you go.

-- The right amount of thinset.
-If there is a lot of thinset coming up between the units, your notched trowel is too large.
+- The right amount of thinset: If there's a lot of thinset coming up between the units, your notched trowel is too large.
 You need to find the proper balance of complete coverage without too much excess.

-- Use a level to check for straight lines.
-After each row of tiles, I put my level against the edge to check for straightness.
-The grid helps, but it is always good to double check.
+- Use a level to check for straight lines: After each row of tiles, place your level against the edge to check for straightness.
+The grid helps with alignment, but it's always good to double-check.

 How to Cut Tile